turingschool-examples/backend_mod_1_prework/day_6/questions.md

 ___
 ### 2. In relation to a Class, what is an attribute?

 An attribute is a characteristic that each object in a class has but each object has a different variable for that characteristic.
-Essentially, they are what differentiate one object from another.
+For example each person (object) has a name (attribute) but every person's name is different.
+Essentially, attributes are what differentiate one object from another in a class.
 Some attributes can also be changed by calling on a specific method.
+For example each person (object) has a name (attribute) but that name can change when they get married (method/behavior).

 ___
 ### 3. In relation to a Class, what is behavior?